alfa-m/alfa-m/README.md

 I'm a undergraduate student in electrical engineering at Federal University of Pará (UFPA).

-When the Rangers aren't getting themselves in trouble, I like to dabble a little with R and to study computational intelligence.
+When the Rangers aren't getting themselves in trouble, I like to dabble a little with R and to study artificial intelligence.

 I’m currently enrolled at the fourth cohort of [Front-End Foxes School](https://github.com/frontendfoxes) 🦊